secexpert123/Amrita-Singh-Portfolio/README.md

 I'm studying Cloud & ICT Engineering at Lernia YH in Stockholm, building hands-on infrastructure projects in identity management, network security, and automation.
 My course covers AWS, Microsoft Azure, Microsoft 365, cloud service models (IaaS/PaaS/SaaS), server virtualization (VMware, Hyper-V), and IT/network security in depth.
 I hold a bachelor's degree in Behavioral Science and I'm fluent in Swedish and English, spoken and written.

 **Available now** for praktik, internships, or junior IT/cloud roles across Sweden.
-Official LIA period: January-April 2027 (weeks 2-15) but I can start earlier if the timing works for you.

 I'm a Swedish citizen and a member of Women in Tech Sweden.